go-gitea/gitea/docs/content/doc/usage/https-support.md

 ## Using built-in server

-Before you enable HTTPS make sure that you have valid SSL/TLS certificates.
+Before you enable HTTPS, make sure that you have valid SSL/TLS certificates.
 You could use self-generated certificates for evaluation and testing.
 Please run `gitea cert --host [HOST]` to generate a self signed certificate.

-To use Gitea's built-in HTTPS support you must change your `app.ini` file:
+To use Gitea's built-in HTTPS support, you must change your `app.ini` file:

 ```ini
 [server]